 "For older members, it's important to remember that we all hope to live a long time, and in order for our wealth to last as long as possible, we need to maintain some exposure to growth assets such as shares.
 However, it's generally not a good idea to have excessive exposure to shares – a sharp downturn just prior or just after retirement can do significant damage to retirement plans," he said.

-Even young Australians might be considering switching their super investments to a lower risk options, particularly those who are in growth or high growth super options.
-But before you make any decisions, it's important to remember superannuation is a long-term game.
+The general advice is to stay invested in growth assets while you're young and have plenty of time to ride out any market falls.
+It's important to remember superannuation is a long-term game.
 If you're in your 20s, 30s or 40s your super will stay invested for another 30, 40 or 50 years, so it's important not to get too caught up in short-term market movements.

-"For younger members – those with 15, 25 years or more until retirement, this downturn is one of many they will experience during their working lives.
+"For younger members – those with 15, 25 years or more until retirement, a market downturn (like the covid market crash) is one of many they will experience during their working lives.
 For the majority of Australians, our biggest tip would be to do nothing about their super at the moment.
 Market downturns, whatever their trigger, are inevitable and temporary.
 Every crisis, every downturn, every recession comes to an end bar none.
 And it is highly likely that this downturn will be no different," said Parker.